Inedo/inedo-docs/BuildMaster/builds/platform-specific/dot-net/asp-net.md

 }
 ```

-{.attention .analogy} To see an example of these plan, visit the [ProfitCalc-AspNet](https://buildmaster.inedo.com/applications/35/) application in our public instance of BuildMaster, and navigate to Plans.
+{.attention .analogy} To see an example of these plans, visit the [ProfitCalc-AspNet](https://buildmaster.inedo.com/applications/35/) application in our public instance of BuildMaster, and navigate to Plans.